Who: Grade 5 – Grade 12

 - Parents / Guardians and students must jointly sign “Code of Conduct” before the start of the program.

-The primary teaching sailboat for this program is the Sonar, a fast 23 ft sloop that performs well in light winds but with a 900 lbs keel is both stiff but able to surf in heavier winds.
-It is a fun and safe day sailor and has been used in many national championship regattas such as Adams Cup, Sears Cup, Prince of Wales, Cowes Week and many others.
-The 11 1/2 ft self-bailing cockpit can seat eight with leg room to spare while angled seat backs and coamings are designed for comfort when heeled.
+- Sonar – a fast 23 ft sloop that performs well in light winds but with a 900 lb. keel is both stiff but able to surf in heavier winds.
+It is a fun and safe day sailor.
+The 11 1/2 ft self-bailing cockpit provides ample leg room to spare while angled seat backs and coamings are designed for comfort when heeled.
 It is an ideal boat for beginning sailors and racers as well as family day sails.
 With minor adaptions it is often used by disabled sailors and has been chosen for the Paralympics.